liberocks/clinic-os/README.md

 The project comprises two parts: the Medusa Platform and a frontend application for patients.
 The Medusa Platform is a backend application that serves as the API for the Admin Dashboard and Patients application.
 In the Admin Dashboard, the admin can manage the anamnesis form and send them to the patients' app.
 As for the frontend application, it is a React application that is used by patients to give responses to the questions asked by the doctors/medical staff.

 ## Tech Stack
-For the backend, we are using the following technologies:
+For the backend, I am using the following technologies:
 - **Database**: PostgreSQL
 - **Server**: Medusa (Awilix, Express, TypeORM)
 - **Cache**: Redis
 - **Static page**: Webpack
 - **Other UI frameworks**: React Table (v7), dnd-kit
+- **Icon**: Lucide

-For the frontend, we are using the following technologies:
+For the frontend, I am using the following technologies:
 - **Framework**: React with Vite
 - **Styling**: TailwindCSS
 - **Routing**: React Router
 - **Rest API Client**: Medusa
+- **Icon**: Lucide

 ## Data flow
 The data flow in the application is as follows: